Aladin147/BLKWDS_Manager/project_status.md

    - ~~Dual controller system for dashboard~~ (FIXED in v0.42.0)
    - ~~Adapter pattern complexity~~ (FIXED in v0.42.0)
    - ~~MockData class in production code~~ (FIXED in v0.41.0)
-   - Unclear state management strategy with Riverpod (IDENTIFIED in v0.50.0)
+   - ~~Unclear state management strategy with Riverpod~~ (RESOLVED in v0.64.0 - Standardized on ValueNotifier pattern)

 5. **Error Handling Inconsistencies**
    - Multiple approaches to error handling (SnackbarService, BLKWDSSnackbar, direct ScaffoldMessenger) (IDENTIFIED in v0.40.0)